Japanese Black

-The Japanese Black (黒毛和種, Kuroge Washu) is a breed of Japanese beef cattle.
+The Japanese Black (黒毛和種, Kuroge Washu) is a Japanese breed of beef cattle.
 It is one of six native Japanese cattle breeds, and one of the four Japanese breeds known as wagyū, the others being the Japanese Brown, the Japanese Polled and the Japanese Shorthorn.

 All wagyū cattle derive from cross-breeding in the early twentieth century of native Japanese cattle with imported stock, mostly from Europe.
-In the case of the Japanese Black, the foreign influence was from European breeds including Braunvieh, Shorthorn, Devon, Simmental, Ayrshire and Holstein.
+In the case of the Japanese Black, the foreign influence was from European breeds including Braunvieh, Shorthorn, Devon, Simmental, Ayrshire and Friesian.

 History

 Cattle were brought to Japan from China at the same time as the cultivation of rice, in about the second century AD, in the Yayoi period.
 Until about the time of the Meiji Restoration in 1868, they were used only as draught animals, in agriculture, forestry, mining and for transport, and as a source of fertiliser.
 Milk consumption was unknown, and – for cultural and religious reasons – meat was not eaten.
 Cattle were highly prized and valuable, too expensive for a poor farmer to buy.